 Peter and Emma McCleery's attractive café bistro on Comber's historic town square has earned a loyal following since opening in 2006.
 It’s warm, friendly and casual - but the food is taken seriously and, under the personal management of the owners, standards are maintained so there is consistency even if there are staff changes.

 Sugarcane is a Taste of Ulster member and Head Chef Carla Schofield is passionate about seasonality and local produce, much of which comes from a radius of less than 50 miles.
-While keeping an eye out for new local ingredients like Young Buck blue cheese, she’s also loyal to established suppliers like Walter Ewing (fish) and Peter Hannan (meat).
+While keeping an eye out for newer local ingredients like Young Buck blue cheese, she’s also loyal to established suppliers like Walter Ewing (fish) and Peter Hannan (meat).
 Local ingredients are name checked throughout the menu and a 'Meet the Suppliers' list credits a wide range of producers, including the excellent French Village bakery, which delivers daily, and Go Yeast Micro Bakery of Donaghadee; gluten free breads are available.

 This is potato country and no menu is without the famous local Comber spuds, but the seafood around here is pretty special too so you may expect both to feature prominently in exciting menus that offer a perfect balance of the traditional and the more exotic.

-Menus change regularly but there are enduring favourites too - Ewings seafood chowder and Co Antrim chicken liver pate with fruit chutney and toasted brioche are familiar favourites among the starters, for example, along with mains like Hannan's minute steak sandwich (with sirloin steak, or Co Antrim pork fillet on the bistro menu).
+Menus change regularly but there are enduring favourites too - Ewings seafood chowder and Co Antrim chicken liver pate with fruit chutney and toasted brioche among the starters, for example, along with mains like Hannan's minute steak sandwich (with sirloin steak, or Co Antrim pork fillet on the bistro menu).

 More unusually, you are likely to find goat on the menu here - tomato braised "Tynedale" kid goat meatballs, with roast peppers and harissa toast, perhaps - while an excellent poultry speciality is a fresh tasting peanut chilli chicken; served with sambal rice, mouli, carrot and pak choi, it has wonderfully deeply flavoured sauce.